scuttlerobot/scuttle_model/README.md

 # scuttle_model

-Provides a user customizable wrapper for `scuttle_desciption`.
+Provides a user customizable wrapper for `scuttle_desciption` that allows you to add your own components to SCUTTLE.

 ## Dependencies